Key Takeaways

 Best Overall, Best for Hands-On and Service Industries

-ERGO NEXT ranks first overall and first for affordability in Washington: the only provider in our analysis to lead on both overall quality and price.
-It's the most cost-effective option across 16 of 24 Washington industries, with the deepest savings in hospitality and manufacturing (36% below the Washington benchmark), food and beverage (32%), and repair and maintenance (35%).
+ERGO NEXT ranks first overall in Washington and is the only provider in our analysis to lead in price and overall quality.
+It's the most cost-effective option across 16 of 24 Washington industries, with the deepest savings in hospitality and manufacturing (36% below the Washington average), food and beverage (32%) and repair and maintenance (35%).

-A fully digital quote from NEXT takes under 10 minutes, and certificates of insurance are issued at purchase.
-Washington contractors who need immediate proof of coverage will appreciate that.
+A fully digital quote from ERGO NEXT takes under 10 minutes, and certificates of insurance are issued at purchase, which means Washington contractors get proof of coverage the same day.
 Digital tools work well, but live support responsiveness lags behind top options.
 Claims handling ranks lower too.

 Reviews point to recurring complaints about adjuster access and dispute resolution.
-Coverage includes standard $1 million/$2 million limits, with higher limits available through umbrella coverage.
-The endorsement menu is narrower than traditional carriers, which may be a concern for businesses with specialty coverage needs.
+Coverage includes standard $1 million per occurrence and $2 million aggregate limits, with higher limits available through umbrella.
+The endorsement menu is narrower than most traditional carriers, which limits options for businesses that need liquor liability, cyber or other specialty coverage.

 Where ERGO NEXT performs best:

-• Solo operators and small businesses keep premiums low with ERGO NEXT
+• Solo operators and small businesses pay less than the Washington average

 • Trades and service businesses get fast, digital proof of coverage

-• Contractors and professional services handle straightforward general liability needs with ease
+• Contractors and professional services cover straightforward general liability needs without complexity

-• Businesses manage their policies independently without relying on agent support
+• Businesses that prefer self-service can manage policies without an agent

 Where ERGO NEXT performs less competitively: